Deepeshgodhwani/Instagram-clone/README.md

   <a href="#Contact">Author</a> &#10023;
 </p>

-Instagram Clone is Full Stack Social Media web application .It allows users to create accounts, Post Photos  interact with other users through likes and comments, and follow other users.
+It's a Full Stack Social Media web application .It allows users to create accounts, Post Photos  interact with other users through likes and comments, and follow other users.
 Through this project, I gained hands-on experience in full-stack web development, RESTful APIs, user authentication, and cloud-based deployment.